Core Features

 - Region creation and information display: Supports creating cloud regions, with each region displaying its name, description, and associated communication components (e.g.,

-stargazer,nats-executor); - Region component status indicators: Region cards visually indicate deployed communication components for quick awareness of the region's basic communication capabilities.
+stargazer,nats-executor); - Region component status indicators: Region cards visually indicate communication component status, providing quick awareness of the region's basic communication capabilities;

 2. Node Management: Operational Control of Controller and Component Runtime Hosts